-- Warm up the engine before draining the oil.
-This will ensure complete and rapid draining. - u This will ensure complete and rapid draining. u Remove the bolts and crankcase skid plate. - 2.
+- 1. Warm up the engine before draining the oil. - This will ensure complete and rapid draining. - Remove the bolts and crankcase skid plate. - 2.
 Support the motorcycle in an upright position on level surface. - 3.
 Remove the oil filler cap from the clutch cover. - 4.
 Place an oil drain pan under the engine to catch the oil, then remove the drain bolt and sealing washer from the left crankcase.